 Pastor Kurt Schaser has 21 years of ministry experience that has taken him to 3 different states (Colorado, Nebraska, and Wisconsin) and allowed him to serve in the high school, small church, and large church settings.
 He enjoys helping congregations move from talking about ministry goals to achieving ministry goals.

-Kurt currently serves as the Gather/Go Pastor at St. John’s in Newburg, WI, where he lives with his wife, Sarah, and their 3 children, Ian, Isaiah, and Maggie.
+Kurt currently serves as the Gather/Go Pastor at St. John’s in Newburg, WI, where he lives with his wife, Sarah, and their three children: Ian, Isaiah, and Maggie.

 Pastor Paul Schulz has been zigzagging his way across the country since he graduated from the Wisconsin Lutheran Seminary in 2001.